trumtomte/cloudlib/README.md

 Cloudlib is a flexible PHP framework for web development.
 Inspired by frameworks like [Flask][flasklink] / [Bottle][bottlelink] (Python) and [Laravel][laravellink] (PHP).

-Cloudlib follows the PSR-0 standard and
+Cloudlib follows the PSR-0 standard so you can use all the libraries you want!
+Cloudlib also lets you define your own directory structure, more on this in the customization section.

 Since Cloudlib´s syntax is the same as many other lightweight PHP frameworks it is easy to learn and understand.
 It also follows common principles of [REST][restlink] and [MVC][mvclink].